andreashuber69/kiss-worker/README.md

   </a>
 </p>

-Provides one of the easiest ways to use a worker thread in the browser, in ~2kB additional chunk size!
+Provides one of the easiest ways to use a worker thread.

 1. [Features](#features)
 1. [Prerequisites](#prerequisites)